yashwanth2706/code-practice-with-jupyter/README.md

 # Jupyter Notebook Setup and Code for Python & Java (DSA Practice)

 Easily manage both **Python** and **Java** code within the Jupyter environment.
+This repository consists of code to practice code and understand the concept behind the logic

 ---

 ![Project Demo](https://raw.githubusercontent.com/yashwanth2706/data-structures-algo/main/demoGif/pythonJavaJupyter.gif)

-## ⚙️ Git Configuration on Windows
+## Git Configuration on Windows

 If you get this warning from Git (commonly on Windows):